vwkd/code-system/src/languages/wasm/component.md

 ### World

-- set of imports and exports
+- set of interfaces and functions that imports and exports
 - can think of component type
-- can contain functions and interfaces
 - can think of set of functionalities
-- can import and export same foreign interface by ID, but not local interface
+- can both import and export same interface if foreign, but not own

 ### Package